TPei/tritch/README.md

 * [Pundit](https://github.com/elabs/pundit) for authentication if need be

 ###DB
-* DB could be relational, for the time being we will use the default rails sqlite3 database
+* DB will be MongoDB for relatively young data
+* MySQL data warehouse to keep older data stored

 ###Frontend
 * Visualization might be done using [HighCharts](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 But that depends on the licensing...